 ED2 doesn’t always come with the same increase in admission rate as ED.
 The pool of applicants for ED2 can be more competitive for a given school than for other rounds of admission, and admissions may be more selective than for ED.

-Not all schools offer ED2— those that do include Brandeis, Swarthmore, New York University and Emory.
+Not all schools offer ED2— those that do include Colgate University, Occidental College, Northeastern University and University of Chicago.

 Early Action (EA)

 Like ED, EA applications are due in November, on the 1st or 15th.
 You can head into the holiday season with much of the work of applying to college already done.

 EA applications, unlike ED, aren’t binding, and students can apply EA to as many schools as they like (unless the school has EA restrictions—see below!).

 If accepted to an EA school (or schools), you have until the universal reply date of May 1st to decide if you’d like to attend or not.
 You’ll have the freedom to compare aid packages and other factors before making a choice.

 - Can be less selective.